ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 This document provides a survey of commonly used or notable network security protocols, with a focus on how they interact and integrate with applications and transport protocols.
 Its goal is to supplement efforts to define and catalog transport services {{RFC8095}} by describing the interfaces required to add security protocols.
-It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, MinimalT.
-This survey is not limited to protocols developed within the scope or context of the IETF, and those included represent a superset of features a TAPS system may need to support.
+This survey is not limited to protocols developed within the scope or context of the IETF, and those included represent a superset of features a Transport Services system may need to support.

 --- middle

 # Introduction

-This document provides a survey of commonly used or notable network security protocols, with a focus on how they interact and integrate with applications and transport protocols.
-Its goal is to supplement efforts to define and catalog transport services {{RFC8095}} by describing the interfaces required to add security protocols.
-It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
+Services and features provided by transport protocols have been cataloged in {{RFC8095}}.
+This document supplements that work by surveying commonly used and notable network security protocols, and identifying the services and features a Transport Services system (a system that provides a transport API) needs to provide in order to add transport security.
+It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), QUIC + TLS, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
 For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
 This is followed by defining the set of transport security features shared by these protocols.
-Finally, we distill the application and transport interfaces provided by the transport security protocols.
+Finally, the document distills the application and transport interfaces provided by the transport security protocols.

-Selected protocols represent a superset of functionality and features a TAPS system may need to support, both internally and externally -- via an API -- for applications {{I-D.ietf-taps-arch}}.
+Selected protocols represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{I-D.ietf-taps-arch}}.
 Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as Google QUIC, are both included despite overlapping features.
 As such, this survey is not limited to protocols developed within the scope or context of the IETF.
 Outside of this candidate set, protocols